Join the kangaroos on Australia’s whitest beach and surf a 15-metre wave.

 As well as iconic features such as The Gap* and Natural Bridge* and The Blowholes, the coastal park is a top whale watching spot between July and October, when migrating humpback and southern right whales gather here to rest and play.

-*Please note, these attractions are closed for redevelopment until mid-2015.
+*Please note, these attractions are closed for redevelopment until early 2016.

 Hiking in Fitzgerald River National Park